yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 ## Velodrome LP Tokens

 On Optimism, we have deployed the Velodrome LP Token Vault Factory.
-Several vaults have already been deployed and soon users will be able to deploy a new vault permissionlessly for any Velodrome V2 pool.
-The strategy collects VELO emissions from gauge incentives sold for the LP token, making auto-compounding effortless!
-Now, harvests for the Velodrome Vault Factory are permissioned and called regularly by keepers.
+Several vaults have already been deployed and users can now permissionlessly deploy a new vault for any Velodrome V2 pool.
+The strategy collects VELO emissions from gauge incentives, swaps them for the LP token making auto-compounding effortless!
+At the moment, harvests for the Velodrome Vault Factory are permissioned and called regularly by keepers.

 ## Balancer LP Tokens